First Response Homeopathy Remedies To Use In A Disaster 2

 Sunburn or Heat/Sun Stroke

-Working in extreme temperatures or facing sun exposure after the destruction of shelter can leave both victims and helpers at risk of sunburn or sun and heat stroke.
+Working in extreme temperatures or facing sun exposure after the destruction of shelter can leave both victims and helpers sunburnt or at risk of sun and heat stroke.
+The following remedies help the pain of simple sunburn plus the fever, vomiting, weakness, cramping, diarrhoea and delirium that may occur from sun or heat stroke.

 Apis mellifica (Apis.): Swelling of the tissues (oedema) with stinging, prickly pain.
 Better for cold applications.
 Worse for warmth.
 Reduced urine output.
 Drowsiness or irritability.